gotimo2/cs2-randomizer/README.md

 With CS2 randomizer, you can turn your Counter-Strike 2 experience into a team-versus-team slot machine!
 Simply install the plugin, and invite your friends over for a game of ~~suffering~~ PURE THRILLS!

+With such killer features as
+ - A random weapon for every player, every round!
+Will you get an AK-47 or a zeus?
+Who knows!
+ - Random Bombs and defuse kits!
+Every Terrorist gets to do a coin-flip for a bomb and every CT gets to gamble for a defuser!
+ - Random grenades will give you between zero and four randomly picked grenades every round!
+ - Random armor means you either have nothing, a vest or all that and a helmet!

 ### Installation

 To install CS2 randomizer, you need the following: